Tips and Resources4 MINUTE READ

 1 Make characters with different materials

-2 Draw animals
+2 Draw or color winter animals

 3 Make a shaving cream creation